List of worst Major League Baseball season win–loss records: 1899 Cleveland Spiders

 Due to paltry attendances, the Spiders played 112 games on the road, finishing with a road record of 11–101 (the 101 road losses is a record which is unbreakable under the current MLB scheduling rules, which allow a maximum of 81 road games).
+The 112 road games was considered approachable only on one occasion: in 1994 when the Seattle Mariners had to play their remaining 118 games on the road due to ceiling damage at the Kingdome until the strike ended the season with Seattle having only played 68 games, but is otherwise also unbreakable under the current schedule.

 The 1899 Browns, renamed the "Perfectos" and staffed with all the best players from the 1898 Spiders (six of the Spiders' eight starting position players, and four starting pitchers, including the great Cy Young) improved by 44½ games, from 39–111 to 84–67.
 However, all St. Louis ultimately did was trade places with Cleveland in the standings.
-The Browns/Perfectos were renamed the St. Louis Cardinals in 1900, and are unrelated to the American League St. Louis Browns that adopted the discarded nickname and also appear on this list.
+The Browns/Perfectos were renamed the St. Louis Cardinals in 1900 (a name they haven't changed since), and are unrelated to the American League St. Louis Browns that adopted the discarded nickname and also appear on this list.

-After the 1899 season, the National League contracted from twelve to eight clubs for the 1900 season, with the Spiders, the original Baltimore Orioles, Louisville Colonels (Louisville has not had another major league team since), and the original Washington Senators folding operations.
+After the 1899 season, the National League contracted from twelve to eight clubs for the 1900 season, with the Spiders, the original Baltimore Orioles, Louisville Colonels (Louisville, nor the entire state of Kentucky, has had another major professional sports team since), and the original Washington Senators folding operations.
 Baltimore had also been stripped of its best players by Brooklyn in 1899, to somewhat less dramatic effect, but still enough to speed their demise.

 The downsized 1900 National League allowed the Western League to fulfill its dreams of becoming a major league, filling the void in a number of cities by renaming itself the American League in 1900, and declaring itself a major league in 1901.